KeithGalli/auto-publish-youtube-video/README.md

 You will need to save your user_credentials.json file & your token.pickle file to the directory where you have saved the code from this repo locally.

+Environment variables defined in this code will need to be set/replaced with your own values.

 ### 3. Upload code to Lambda

 Follow along with my [Schedule & Automatically Run Python Code](https://youtu.be/aqnJvXOIr6g) tutorial to learn the basic on creating a Lambda Function.